 1. Masai Mara National Reserve (Kenya) and Serengeti National Park (Tanzania)

 The Serengeti National Park is the oldest and most popular National Park in Tanzania and a UNESCO World Heritage Site.
 It extends to an altitude ranging from 920 to 1850 meters and covers a huge area of over 14,000 square meters that features different landscapes ranging from the savannah to the hilly and wooded areas.
-The Serengeti boasts an exceptional presence of predators such as lions, cheetahs, leopards and hyenas that control the vast plains and savannas.
-The Serengeti is also home to large herds of buffalo, groups of elephants and giraffes, many types of primates, including baboons and colobus monkeys, thousands upon thousands of wildebeests, elands, mice, impalas and Grant’s gazelles, and over 500 different species of birds.
-Like the Masai Mara, this park is also famous for the great migration.
+The Serengeti boasts an exceptional presence of lions, cheetahs, leopards, and hyenas controlling the vast plains and savannas.
+The Serengeti is also home to large herds of buffalo, elephants and giraffes, many types of primates, including baboons and colobus monkeys, thousands upon thousands of wildebeests, elands, mice, impalas and Grant’s gazelles, and over 500 different species of birds.
+Like the Masai Mara, this park is also famous for its great migration.

 2. Bwindi Impenetrable Forest National Park (Uganda)

 Bwindi Forest is famous for being one of the three African parks to meet the wonderful mountain gorillas in their natural environment.
 It boasts about 300 gorillas divided into family groups, but only some of these families have been accustomed to close contact with humans, and access to the Park is limited.
 The rangers will lead you through the dense forest in search of these magnificent primates that, once met, you will never forget.
 The other National Parks where you can track gorillas are the Virunga Mountains National Park (in Congo DRC) and the Mgahinga National Park (in Uganda).